 If you place the command .2C in your document, the document will be printed in double column format beginning at that point.
-This feature is generally not accommodated by ordinary lineprinter facilities, but is often desirable on the typesetter.
-The command .1C stops two-column output and returns to onecolumn output.
+This feature is generally not accommodated by an ordinary lineprinter, but is often desirable on the typesetter.
+The command .1C stops two-column output and returns to one-column output.

-3.3 Using Nroff/Troff Commands
+Using Nroff/Troff Commands

-If you want to format text using mm without learning the other formatting programs, you should become familiar with at least a few simple nroff/troff commands, which you will probably need to supplement the mm macros.
+If you want to format text using MM without learning the other formatting programs, you should become familiar with at least a few simple nroff/troff commands, which you will probably need to supplement the MM macros.
 These work with both typesetter and lineprinter or terminal output:

-.bp begin new page.
+- .bp Begin new page.

-.br "break", that is stop running text from line to line.
+- .br "Break", that is, stop running text from line to line.

-.sp n insert n blank lines.
+- .sp n Insert n blank lines.

-3.4 Checking mm Input with mmcheck
+Checking MM Input with mmcheck

-The program mmcheck can be used to check the accuracy of your input to mm, without actually formatting a document.
+The program mmcheck can be used to check the accuracy of your input to MM, without actually formatting a document.
 If you use mmcheck regularly, you will save a great deal of processing time, because you will be able to "debug" your input file quickly, without running the nroff and troff programs.
 To invoke mmcheck, use the command line: